-The rates of allowance and conditions for eligibility are set out in a booklet obtainable fom the Commonwealth Department of Education.
+The rates of allowance and conditions for eligibility are set out in a booklet obtainable from the Commonwealth Department of Education.

-1979 Higher School Certificate candidates and tertiary students receiving an allowance are sent forms in January 1980.
-Other students may obtain forms from the Admissions Section or Student Employment and Scholarships Section, or from the Commonwealth Department of Education, 59 Goulburn Street, Sydney, NSW 2000 (phone 218 8800).
+Tertiary students receiving an allowance, and prospective tertiary students, will be sent application forms in January 1981.
+Forms will also be available from the Admissions Section or the Student Employment Section, or from the Director, Department of Education, 59 Goulburn Street, Sydney, NSW 2000 (telephone 218 8800).
 Continuing students should submit applications as soon as examination results are available.
 New students should do so as soon as they are enrolled.
-All students should apply by 31 March 1980, otherwise benefits will not be paid for the earlier months of the year.
+All students should apply by 31 March 1981, otherwise benefits will not be paid for the earlier months of the year.